 5 - Ground Wire |

-The ground wire should be number 10, or heavier, solid copper wire.
+The ground wire should be AWG 10 (Number 10), or heavier, solid copper wire.

 |

 A copper (Cu) or bronze Ground Clamp connects the ground wire to the antenna mast.
+Don't use an aluminum (Al) clamp.
 The ground wire can be connected to the earth ground with a ground clamp or a bonding termination.

 AWG -- American Wire Gauge